 Percentage of caffeine consumed in the U.S. that comes from coffee:

 Number of coffee shops in the U.S.:

 Percentage of coffee drinkers that drink it black:

 Percentage of American coffee drinkers that would rather go without a shower than give up coffee:

-Bonus: What are the top global coffee chain companies?
+Bonus: Who are the top global coffee chain companies?
 Here is a quick rundown:

 - Costa Coffee

 - Peet’s Tea and Coffee